 The overall app retention increased by 30% during the first 3 months.

-”Kontrolle” in blue stands for control group, which means the group that didn’t use the app during the clinical study
+The graph on the right side shows the decrease of depression symptoms over time when using the app. ”Kontrolle” in blue stands for control group, which means the group that didn’t use the app during the clinical study

 The study showed us that the frequency of app use varies significantly according to age: